Few in number but a powerful message

 "There aren't many of us, but we're the ones who are going to show Kaitaia that it doesn't have to be like this,"she said.

-Samuels, who was remembering a cousin and a sister-in-law, said that as a mother of five she knew life wasn't always easy, but everyone had a role to play in supporting those who needed assistance.
+Samuels,who was remembering a cousin and a sister-in-law,said that as the mother of five she knew life wasn't always easy, but everyone had a role to play in supporting those who needed assistance.

 "We need strong people to show them that it's alright to look for help," she said.